Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 Understanding Grok Patterns and Syntax

-When we see something like “[email protected]”, we immediately think “email address” because we have learned to recognize this pattern.
+When we see something like “[email protected],” we immediately think of “email address” because we have learned to recognize this pattern.
 Grok can do the same thing by analyzing each piece of text and checking if it matches the patterns you instruct it to look for.

-Grok uses regular expressions, or regex for short, behind the scenes, which can look a little bit weird for someone not yet familiar with them.
+Grok uses regular expressions, or RegEx for short, behind the scenes, which can look weird for someone unfamiliar.
 For example, here’s how a regular expression that matches an email looks like:

-Fortunately, a lot of common expressions are already predefined, in Logstash’s Grok filter, and we can use their pattern names instead of writing those complicated strings of characters ourselves.
+Fortunately, many common expressions are already predefined in Logstash’s Grok filter, and we can use their pattern names instead of writing those complicated strings of characters ourselves.

 We can find a list of these predefined pattern names on the documentation page for the Grok filter plugin.